-Peak conditions in the winter season are expected after sunset, and hence no solar PV in Category 2 or 3 will be modeled for Winter Peak Load cases.
+Peak conditions in the winter season are expected either early in the morning or after sunset, where solar availability will be low or zero.
+For planning studies, it is considered appropriate to not model solar PV in Category 2 or 3 for Winter Peak Load cases.
 No solar PV in Category 2 or 3 will be modeled in Nighttime Minimum Load cases, because the condition being considered occurs after sunset.
 The only cases where solar PV under Category 2 and 3 will be explicitly modeled is for Summer Peak Load and Mid-Day Minimum Load conditions.